SeregaDeveloper/graphbuilder/README.md

 # PythonPCAPGraphBuilder
-A program for constructing a graph that shows the intensity of the exchange between the hosts on the network based on PCAP or CSV dump
+A program for constructing a graph that shows the intensity of the exchange between the hosts on the network based on .pcap or .csv dump

 Work in progess.